B (New York City Subway service): 2004 to present

-From September 14, 2009 to October 3, 2011, B trains ran local in Brooklyn due to station renovations on the Brighton Line.
+From September 14, 2009, to October 3, 2011, B trains ran local in Brooklyn due to station renovations on the Brighton Line.

 In July 2019, the MTA introduced a proposal to end late evening service.
 Instead, B service would end around 9:30 PM, which it previously did prior to July 2008.
 In their proposal, the MTA noted that service often ended early on weeknights to accommodate planned work.

 From March 2020 to June 8, 2020, the B was temporarily suspended due to lack of ridership and train crew availability caused by the COVID-19 pandemic.
 From December 30, 2021, to January 19, 2022, B service was again suspended due to a shortage of crew members exacerbated by the COVID-19 pandemic.

+On July 1, 2024, midday service was increased to run every eight minutes instead of every ten minutes and alternate B trains were extended to Bedford Park Boulevard.
+From August 5, 2024, until February 24, 2025, B trains operated local between Prospect Park and Kings Highway in both directions for facilitating accessibility upgrades at the Church Avenue station.

 Route

 Service pattern

 The following table shows the lines used by the B, with shaded boxes indicating the route at the specified times:

 Stations

 For a more detailed station listing, see the articles on the lines listed above.